keithalewis/math/apl.md

 We put on our Category Theory glasses to clarify the fundamental data structures and transformations between them.
-The Curry-Howard-Lambek equivalence show certain classes of proofs and the $\lambda$-calculus, are identical to _cartesian closed cateories_.
+The Curry-Howard-Lambek equivalence shows certain classes of proofs and the $\lambda$-calculus, are identical to _cartesian closed cateories_.

 A CCC has a _product_ and _exponential_.
 The product behaves like the cartesion product